 If you are like most people, chances are, you have set personal finance goals, and probably gave up on it.
-Here’s a S.M.A.R.T framework to set personal financial goal that you can actually see through to completion.
+Here’s a S.M.A.R.T framework to set personal financial goals that you can actually see through to completion.

 Step 1 - Make Specific Goals

 Here’s how we should be setting our goals instead

 - By December 2015, I should pay off 80% of my debt and the remaining 20% within the next 3 months